sanko/infix/README.md

 -   **Simple, Powerful APIs:** Use the high-level **Signature API** to create trampolines from a single string, or drop down to the memory-safe **Manual API** for dynamic, performance-critical use cases.
 -   **Advanced Type System:** Full support for primitives, pointers, structs, unions, arrays, enums, `_Complex` numbers, and SIMD vectors.
 -   **Named Type Registry:** Define complex types like structs and unions once, and reuse them by name (`@Name`) across all your signatures for unparalleled readability and maintainability.
 -   **Stateful Callbacks Made Easy:** The reverse-call API is designed to make stateful callbacks simple and safe, even when the C library you're calling doesn't provide a `user_data` parameter.
+It offers both high-level, type-safe handlers for C/C++ and low-level, generic handlers for language bindings.
 -   **Secure by Design:** `infix` is hardened against vulnerabilities and validated through extensive fuzz testing:
     *   **W^X Memory Protection:** JIT-compiled code is never writable and executable at the same time.
     *   **Guard Pages:** Freed trampolines are made inaccessible to prevent **use-after-free** bugs.